Mobile menu

 Teff flour

-This finely textured nutty flour can be used for making pie crust, pancakes, scones, and shortbread.
-In Ethiopian kitchens, it is used to make the traditional flatbread, Injera.
+This finely textured nutty flour can be used in pie crusts, pancakes, scones, and shortbread.
+In Ethiopian kitchens, it is used to make the traditional flatbread, injera.
 It is especially high in fiber and in vitamin C, which is unique for a grain.

 Think you may have celiac disease?